ergest/sql_patterns/Book/chap6.md

 12/04/2021 |
 12/05/2021 |
 ```
-Obviously we can't force the same format for all the dates here so we'll have to split this up and apply the force formatting pattern separately as long as we can detect the right patterns:
+Obviously we can't force the same formatting for all the dates here so we'll have to split this up and apply the pattern separately using the `CASE` statement:
 ```sql
 WITH dates AS (
     SELECT '2021-12--01' AS dt